karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

     - Note the password contained in this file for the next step.
   - **Log In:**
     - Log in with the administrative credentials found in the previous step (default admin username is `admin`).
+- [] Task 2: Create a User with Limited Administrative Permissions

 ## Exercise 3